 Lodge Style Accommodation

-The houseboat is your lodge style accommodation which is moored in a spectacular location opposite Headings Cliffs.
-The view from your bedroom window frames amazing scenery and river mists early in the morning.
-In the evenings, relax in the houseboat lounge and share stories with your fellow travellers as your guides prepare mouthwatering meals.
+The houseboat is your lodge-based accommodation, moored in spectacular locations.
+Your bedroom room offers stunning views of the river and you can watch from your bed as pelicans fly by.
+In the evenings, relax in the houseboat lounge and share stories with your fellow travellers as your guides prepare a superb nightly meals.

 The creature comforts include 5 bedrooms (each room sleeps 2 people), 2 bathrooms with hot showers, a spacious lounge, a modern kitchen and a top deck area with hot spa and spectacular views.

-The houseboat moves each day to your daily walking destination, you only need to unpack once as you keep the same room for the entire journey.
+The houseboat accommodation is exclusively yours and you only need to unpack once as you keep the same room for the entire journey.

 Operating in such a delicate environment, houseboats are the perfect accommodation for maintaining a low impact activity on the river system.
 Our ‘leave no trace’ approach is maintained and all waste is taken onshore to be composted, recycled or disposed of appropriately.

 What types of plants & animals might we see?